-Below are list of things you need to keep in mind when shopping for your next GPU.
+Below are the things you need to keep in mind when shopping for your next GPU.
 For specific recommendations, see our best graphics cards list of the current options, as well as the GPU Benchmarks Hierarchy to see how today's cards compare to older cards that you might be looking to upgrade and replace.

 - Match your monitor resolution.
 Many mainstream cards are sufficient for gaming at 1080p resolutions at between 30-60 fps, but you'll need a high-end card for resolutions at or near 4K resolution with high in-game settings on the most demanding titles.
+So be sure to pair your GPU with the best gaming monitor for your needs.

 - Consider your refresh rate.
 If your monitor has triple-digit refresh rates, you'll need a powerful card and processor to reach its full potential.
 Alternatively, if your monitor tops out at 60Hz and 1080p, there's no point in paying extra for a powerful card that pushes pixels faster than your display can keep up with.

 - Check the MSRP before buying.
 A good way to tell if you're getting a deal is to check the launch price or MSRP of the card you're considering before buying.
 Tools like CamelCamelCamel can help separate the real deals from the fake mark-up-then-discount offerings.
+But note that in recent months, due to supply issues and increased demand, most recent cards have been selling for well above their MSRP.

 - Don't get dual cards—they're not worth it.
 Game support for Multi-card SLI or CrossFire setups has been trending down for years.
 Get the best single card you can afford.
 Adding a second card is usually more trouble than it's worth.